Can Fidelity National Information Services Inc. (FIS) Remain Competitive?

 Sponsored

-The average price from analysts is $133.77, which is $35.57 above the current price.
 FIS currently public float of 605.73M and currently shorts hold a 0.84% ratio of that float.
-Today, the average trading volume of FIS was 3.90M shares.
+Today, the average trading volume of FIS was 3.76M shares.

 FIS’s Market Performance

-FIS stocks went up by 3.76% for the week, with a monthly drop of -4.08% and a quarterly performance of -4.42%, while its annual performance rate touched -33.68%.
-The volatility ratio for the week stands at 2.83% while the volatility levels for the past 30 days are set at 3.64% for Fidelity National Information Services Inc..
-The simple moving average for the period of the last 20 days is -0.55% for FIS stocks with a simple moving average of -11.93% for the last 200 days.
+FIS stocks went up by 2.25% for the week, with a monthly jump of 1.30% and a quarterly performance of 8.95%, while its annual performance rate touched -33.33%.
+The volatility ratio for the week stands at 2.98% while the volatility levels for the past 30 days are set at 3.66% for Fidelity National Information Services Inc..
+The simple moving average for the period of the last 20 days is 2.54% for FIS stocks with a simple moving average of -9.27% for the last 200 days.

 Analysts’ Opinion of FIS

-Many brokerage firms have already submitted their reports for FIS stocks, with Stephens repeating the rating for FIS by listing it as a “Overweight.”
-The predicted price for FIS in the upcoming period, according to Stephens is $125 based on the research report published on April 06th of the current year 2022.
+Many brokerage firms have already submitted their reports for FIS stocks, with Goldman repeating the rating for FIS by listing it as a “Buy.”
+The predicted price for FIS in the upcoming period, according to Goldman is $128 based on the research report published on May 18th of the current year 2022.

-Wells Fargo, on the other hand, stated in their research note that they expect to see FIS reach a price target of $132.
-The rating they have provided for FIS stocks is “Overweight” according to the report published on April 05th, 2022.
+Stephens, on the other hand, stated in their research note that they expect to see FIS reach a price target of $125.
+The rating they have provided for FIS stocks is “Overweight” according to the report published on April 06th, 2022.

-Morgan Stanley gave a rating of “Equal-Weight” to FIS, setting the target price at $113 in the report published on February 16th of the current year.
+Wells Fargo gave a rating of “Overweight” to FIS, setting the target price at $132 in the report published on April 05th of the current year.

-Volatility was left at 3.64%, however, over the last 30 days, the volatility rate increased by 2.83%, as shares sank -6.28% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.85% upper at present.
+Volatility was left at 3.66%, however, over the last 30 days, the volatility rate increased by 2.98%, as shares surge +5.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +12.86% upper at present.

 Insider Trading